-- The American Heart Association - A non-profit dedicated to fundraising and public information about heart health.
-The American Heart Association has many resources on their website concerning coronary heart disease.
+- The American Heart Association – A non-profit dedicated to fundraising and public information about heart health.
+The American Heart Association has many resources on its website concerning coronary heart disease.

 - Mended Hearts – A non-profit offering support to those with coronary heart disease.

 - Women Heart – An informative site for women concerned about their heart health.

 - Family Caregiver Alliance – A non-profit providing support for families of those with long-term care needs.

 FAQs About Long-Term Care For Coronary Artery Disease